Wen-pen/CASTE/README.md

 # CASTE
-A crappy incremental game made in Javascript
+A crappy incremental alert() game made in Javascript

-Prototype now ready